-The Atlas of MS 2013 is the most extensive worldwide study of the disease
+The Atlas of MS is the most extensive worldwide study of the epidemiology of MS and the global availability and accessibility of resources for people with MS.

 What is the Atlas for?